 Tasks performed by engine oil

-Engine oil forms a permanent lubricant film between the moving surfaces in the engines.
+Forms a permanent lubricant film between the moving surfaces in the engine.
 Cylinders and pistons, in particular, must be adequately lubricated in order to prevent piston seizure.
 Lubrication provides protection against wear, thereby extending the engine's life, and reducing friction also saves fuel.

-Engine oil keeps the engine clean.
-Special additives protect hot, moving engine parts from any contamination that may arise during the combustion process.
+Keeps the engine clean.
+Special additives protect hot, moving engine parts from any contamination that may arise during the combustion process (or from use of biofuels such as biodiesel).
 The additives absorb impurities in the oil, preventing harmful deposits in the engine.

 Types of engine oil